savelli/datasciencecoursera/README.md

-The script performs the following steps:
+The run_analysis.R script performs the following steps:

  **1. Merge the training and the test sets to create one data set** The test and train files (X_test.txt and X_train.txt) are opened and stored in data frames.
 The 2 dataframes are then merged into 1 single data frames (called merged_dataset) by concatenating the rows.